Zach-Shim/Asssembly/README.md

 2) Pick an opcode to work on (possibly similar to the one you already made for simplicity) and try to make as much progress before thursday
 3) Write Progress Report 2 by Thursday night

-## Curernt Opcode You Are Working On:
+## Current Opcode You Are Working On:
 Zach:
 Brendan: MULS
 Lucas: